MAVENSDC/Pydivide/README.rst

 ##########
-pytplot
+pydivide
 ##########

-Pytplot is a python package which aims to mimic the functionality of the IDL "tplot" libraries.
-The primary routine (tplot) generates HTML files for the specified plots, and automatically opens the files in a browser tab.
-These files have several user interaction tools built in, such as zooming and panning.
+Pydivide is a python package which allows the user to quickly plot MAVEN key parameter data.
+This toolkit uses the "pytplot" library.

-Pytplot can be used in python scripts, or interactively through IPython and the Jupyter notebook.
+Pydivide can be used in python scripts, or interactively through IPython and the Jupyter notebook.

 Install Python
 =============